filipelsilva/dotfiles-public/README.md

 ```

 The editor used for the difftool and mergetool is your $EDITOR.
 In the file
-itself, only Vim is defined, but in .zshrc the options are overwritten to
+itself, only Vim is defined (sane default), but in .zshrc the options are
-accomodate the possible (and likely) usage of Neovim.
+overwritten to accomodate the possible (and likely) usage of Neovim.

 ### i3config and i3statusconfig